hasura/graphql-engine/docs/graphql/manual/guides/telemetry.rst

 Console
 ~~~~~~~

-The console is a React-Redux UI.
+The console is a React-Redux app.
 Redux action names along with anonymized
 route names are sent without any identifiable information or payload.
-Console
+The console
 also records the UUID of the server/CLI that it is connected to.

 Here is a sample: